 The solution, of course, is to not only fly with a top airline that takes safety and hygiene to heart, but to practice meditation or relaxation techniques on-board rather than imbibe a fortifying malt whisky.
 Alcohol not only dehydrates but can ramp anxiety levels after the sedating effect wears off.

-Our favourite part of trendsetting Virgin Australia’s flight offerings are its mindful meditation series, presented by life coach Erin Kyna, including Overcoming Anxiety, In Seat Mindful Movement, Finding Peace and Gratitude.
+Our favourite part of trendsetting Virgin Australia’s flight offerings are its mindful meditation series, presented by life wellness consultant Erin Kyna, including Overcoming Anxiety, In Seat Mindful Movement, Finding Peace and Gratitude.

 Listening to any, or all, of these is guaranteed to switch the nervous system from ‘fight or flight’ sympathetic to healing parasympathetic mode.